pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 to race conditions and missed items.
 The gaps would need to be negotiated, which is relatively complicated.
-To keep things relatively simple, a record manager that does not have the ``contiguous_record_ids`` feature enabled cannot be used with the library's ``RecordManagerNotificationLog`` class (introduced below).
+To keep things relatively simple, a record manager that does not have the ``contiguous_record_ids`` feature enabled cannot be used with the library class :class:`~eventsourcing.application.notificationlog.RecordManagerNotificationLog` (introduced below).
 If you want to sequence the application events with a non-contiguous sequence, then you will need to write something that can negotiate the gaps.

 To use contiguous IDs to sequence the events of an application, simply use a